 1. Color It Right

 Professional designers recommend using warm, neutral shades that could range across the blue, gray, brown spectrum, with shades of red or purple used judiciously.
-You can play with different tones of these colors in your furniture, wall treatments, flooring, and accessories.
-Earth tones are great for creating space and warmth in small bedrooms.
+You can play with different tones of these colors in your furniture, wall treatments, flooring, area rugs and accessories Earth tones are great for creating space and warmth in small bedrooms.
 You can use neutral shades as a base in fabrics and wood for a warm, inviting feel.

 For walls, opt for lighter shades so that they don’t clash with your artwork, drapes, or furniture.
 You can paint the ceiling in a darker hue, with interesting trim on the sides to extend the eye upwards and outwards.